Infinite-dimensional Thurston theory and transcendental dynamics II: classification of entire functions with escaping singular orbits: Escaping set of functions in

-That such ray having an external address $\underline{s}$ is unique follows from strict contraction of $f^{-1}$ on $\mathbb{H}_r$: any two such rays would have had a common part near $\infty$.
+Uniqueness of the ray having an external address $\underline{s}$ follows from strict contraction of $f^{-1}$ on $\mathbb{H}_r$: any two such rays would have had a common part near $\infty$.
 Since they do not contain a critical value, they cannot ``branch'', so must coincide.

 Now our goal is to show that the parametrization on $(t_{\underline{s}},\infty)$ is the parametrization of the whole dynamic ray.

 It is enough to prove that whenever two points are on the same ray $\mathcal{R}_{\underline{s}}$, then the real part of one of them grows faster than $F^n(t)$ for some $t>t_{\underline{s}}$.
 Indeed, because of the strict contraction of $f^{-1}$ on $\mathbb{H}_r$, by the standard argument it would follow that this point belongs to the parametrized part of $\mathcal{R}_{\underline{s}}$.